Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

 ### 01_dpctn_cohort
-Defines the cohort as per the flowchart above, and adds in patient characteristics (e.g. sex, ethnicity, age at index date) as well as biomarkers values at/prior to index date (BMI, HDL, triglycerides, total cholesterol and HbA1c) and family history of diabetes.
+Defines the cohort as per the flowchart above, and adds in patient characteristics (e.g. sex, ethnicity, age at index date) as well as biomarkers values at/prior to index date (BMI, HDL, triglycerides, total cholesterol, HbA1c, GAD/IA2 antibodies, and C-peptide) and family history of diabetes.

 &nbsp;